 Near infrared is now commonly used in patio heaters that give off an orange light glow, they provide powerful warmth to people but do not heat the air.
 Far infrared has no visible colour or light and provides a more gentle feeling of warmth on the body and will also heat the air.
 The most efficient spectrum for heating people is 6 to 10 microns as this is similar to the range of infrared emitted by the human body, our panels produce output from this optimum spectrum range.
 However, high output heaters provide a more powerful feeling of infrared from a slightly different range in order to transfer heat a longer distance and through colder air.

 What is the technology behind the surface?

-Infrared heating panels have been available in Europe for a number of years, the technology has rapidly improved to create an even more energy efficient product, and is now especially designed for the UK market, conforming to British Standards.
+Infrared heating panels have been available in Europe for a number of years, the technology has been developed using quality components for better efficiency and a long lifespan.

 How does infrared work?

 Wavelengths found in both the near and far infrared range of the spectrum will create the energy required for atoms within an object to start vibrating, this process can only take place when the energy presented is of the correct form.
 Vibrating atoms in an object will cause it to heat up, their vibration energy can be transferred between atoms in the object and the surrounding atmosphere.
 An atom absorbing infrared energy will convert it into an increase in its own vibration and therefore an increase in heat, this heat usually can be readily taken over by other atoms.
 At the other end of the spectrum wavelengths from the ultraviolet or X-ray areas create little or no heat.